5 dead, 9 injured after rollover crash in Wise County

 "Just seeing all those people on the road, on the grass, that is very difficult because we have to be able to keep our composure and treat every single one," De La Cerda said.

-In addition to the three who died on-scene and another who later died at the hospital, helicopters took three people to local hospitals in critical condition, and eight passengers went to hospitals via ambulances.
+In addition to the three who died on-scene and two who later died at the hospital, helicopters took three people to local hospitals in critical condition, and eight passengers went to hospitals via ambulances.

 "One person was wearing their seat belt, and they were able to walk away," De La Cerda said.
 "If everybody were wearing their seat belt, I do know there could be more people who are with us right now."